What Was Anne Rice Net Worth When She Died?

 Anne Rice’s $60 million net worth is impressive by any standard, but it takes on additional meaning when compared to peers in the gothic and horror genre.

-Rice sits firmly in the upper tier of author-brand wealth well above most literary novelists and mid-range in the blockbuster genre space.
-What distinguishes her position is the ongoing commercial activity of her intellectual property: unlike many authors whose wealth peaked during their careers, Rice’s estate continues to grow.
+Rice sits firmly in the upper tier of author-brand wealth, well above most literary novelists.
+What distinguishes her position is the ongoing commercial activity of her intellectual property: unlike many authors whose wealth peaked during their careers, Rice’s estate continues to actively grow through new adaptations and renewed readership.

 Anne Rice’s Lifestyle: How She Spent Her $60 Million Fortune